Discovering the Journey of Writing a book

 - 2 min read

 At first, it was just a way to escape.
 I would sit down whenever I had a spare moment and let the world fall away.
 The story grew slowly.
-There was no pressure to publish, no plan for where it would go.
+There was no pressure to publish and no plan for where it would go.
 I simply followed the characters and trusted them to lead me somewhere meaningful.

 Freya came to me during this time.
 She was uncertain of her strength, unsure of her place, and constantly questioning who she was becoming.
 In many ways, she reflected how I felt while writing her.
 Creating her journey helped me work through my own fears and hopes.
 Writing her transformation reminded me that growth often happens quietly before it becomes visible.